Ron LeFlore

 Ronald LeFlore (born June 16, 1948) is an American former Major League Baseball center fielder.
 He played six seasons with the Detroit Tigers before being traded to the Montreal Expos.
-He retired with the Chicago White Sox in 1982.
+LeFlore retired with the Chicago White Sox in 1982.
 He stole 455 bases in his career and was an American League All-Star selection in 1976.

-A movie and book were made about his rise to the major leagues after being an inmate at the Jackson State Penitentiary.
+A movie and book were made about LeFlore's rise to the major leagues after being an inmate at the Jackson State Penitentiary.
 One in a Million: The Ron LeFlore Story was a made-for-television movie starring LeVar Burton that aired on CBS in 1978.
 LeFlore is the cousin of former MLB outfielder Todd Steverson.

 Early life

 LeFlore was born in Detroit, Michigan, and was involved in the criminal justice system at an early age.
 Although his parents John and Georgia LeFlore were married, his father was an unemployed alcoholic who rarely took part in family life.
 His mother was a hard-working nurses' aide who held the family together financially and physically, even feeding Ron while he was a heroin addict and small-time drug dealer.
 He credits his mother's compassion for his survival during this period.
 He attended Detroit's Eastern High School.

 He was introduced to shooting heroin in a neighborhood 'shooting gallery'.
 He dropped out of school and spent many nights breaking into the Stroh's Brewery on Gratiot Avenue, stealing beer and getting drunk with friends.
 After dropping out of school, he did not play any organized sports and rarely followed the Tigers, although he had been to Tiger Stadium at least once in childhood, sitting in the upper bleachers with his father.
 First arrested at 15, he was ultimately sentenced to 5–15 years in state prison at the State Prison of Southern Michigan (usually called Jackson State Penitentiary) for armed robbery of a local bar in January 1970 in which he carried a rifle.